software-students-spring2025/4-containers-something/README.md

 # Containerized App Exercise

-This app is a comprehensive fitness tracker that empowers users at all fitness levels to create personalized workout plans, log exercise details.
-The user can speak with the app, which can recognize the user's speech and then search for exercises or edit exercises logs based on the spoken input.
+This app is an interactive app that translates ASL into the alphabet.
+Users can sign letters through their web camera, which will be translated into the English alphabet.

 ## Prerequisites
 Install the following software on your machine: